InformaticsMatters/nextflow-pcluster/README.md

     Beginning VPC creation.
 Please do not leave the terminal until the creation is finalized [...]
     The stack has been created
-    Configuration file written to ~/.parallelcluster/config
+    Configuration file written to [...]/config

->   If you're creating a VPC configuration will take a few minutes.
+>   If you're creating a VPC the configuration may take a few minutes.

-With the configuration complete, edit the resultant configuration file (saved locally in `./config`).
-We need to provide details of the post installation script and, in our case, EFS for shared storage between the cluster instances.
+Once complete, edit the resultant configuration file (in `./config`).
+We need to provide details of the post-installation script and, in our case, an EFS volume for shared storage between the cluster instances and a timer to shutdown idle instances.

-Add the following sections: -
+Add the following new sections: -

     [efs default]
     shared_dir = efs